-IN KIND SUPPORT: At least £1,100 could be in kind support from a partnership with a GP practice with the venue and the experts.
+IN KIND SUPPORT: At least £500 could be in kind support from a partnership with a GP practice with the venue and the experts.

-LOCAL SPONSORSHIP: Further support from community and local business to be sought for the costs associated with lunch, some materials, celebration event and informational resources to the value of £200.
+LOCAL SPONSORSHIP: Further support from community and local business to be sought for the costs associated with lunch, some materials, take home food packs, and informational resources to the value of £100.

-REVENUE GENERATION: Income from any products created, fundraising at celebration events and pledges of support e.g. If i give up smoking I will give £1 a week.
-A conservative estimation of £50 per cohort could be raised.
+REVENUE GENERATION: Income from paying participants, any products created, fundraising at celebration events and pledges of support e.g. If i give up smoking I will give £1 a week.
+A conservative estimation of £160 per cohort could be raised.

-IN KIND SUPPORT £1,100
+IN KIND SUPPORT £500